 Veggies: Plant greens now.
 Plant mustard, radish, mixed greens, turnips, and more for a fall harvest.
 Here’s a quick how-to on planting and growing greens.

 Bulbs: Purchase them now.
-Decide on your bulbs and purchase now.
+Decide on your bulbs and buy now.
 Where does the spring garden need sprucing up?
 How many bulbs and which varieties are needed?
+Make your list and purchases now.
 We sell out fast once the weather starts cooling down, so don’t dawdle.
-Make your list and purchases now.

-Cinthia Milner is the landscape consultant and blog writer for B.B.
+Cinthia Milner is the landscape consultant, consultant, and blog writer for B.B.
 Barns Garden Center.

-BB Barns Garden Center serves all of Western North Carolina, upstate South Carolina, and Tennessee.
+BB Barns Garden Center serves all of Western North Carolina, South Carolina, and Tennessee.